Forensic medical services for victims of sexual offences

 In addition to the consultation, we held a series of stakeholder meetings with representatives from health and justice organisations, medical professionals and the third sector to ask their views.
 Where we have been given permission to do so, we have published responses on our consultation hub.
 We have also published an analysis of the key findings.

-The Forensic Medical Services (Victims of Sexual offences) Bill follows our consultation on legislation to improve forensic medical services for victims of rape and sexual assault.
-The bill will deliver against two of the ten HMICS recommendations.
-This underpins the work of the CMO Taskforce which has the wider responsibility to deliver against the remaining eight HMICS recommendations.
+The Bill wholly delivers against one and partially against another of the ten HMICS recommendations.
+The CMO Taskforce has the wider responsibility to deliver against the remaining eight HMICS recommendations.